awye765/Stanford-ML-Course/Week 4/04-01-Neural Networks - Intro & Model Representation Part 1.md

 #### A simple neural network

 The below is a simple neural network.
 Note x<sub>0</sub> is our "<b>bias unit</b>" and always equal to 1.
-In neursal networks we use the same logistic function as in logistic regression, i.e. the sigmoid (logistic) activation function described below:
+In neural networks we use the same logistic function as in logistic regression, i.e. the sigmoid (logistic) activation function described below:

 <p align = "center">
 <img src=../Images\neuralnetworks4.PNG width=100%>